Has anyone asked you yet why your website is “not secure”?

 “Your connection to this site is not private.
 Information you submit could be viewed by others (like passwords, messages, credit cards, etc.).”

-Why is Google pushing encrypted connections?
+Why are Google and other big companies pushing encrypted connections?

 • Unencrypted websites are no longer considered secure enough.
 “The rationale is that on every website served over HTTP the data exchanged between the site’s server and the user is in the clear, meaning anyone with the ability to snoop on the connection, be it a hacker at a coffee shop or a repressive government, could steal passwords, private messages, or other sensitive information,” Motherboard explains.